space88man/kubeadm-transcripts/release/01-network.md

-# Network Transcript
+# Kubernetes Network Add-On

 In this transcript, we will install the weave network add-on.
-All our pods will get IP addresses on 10.32.0.0/12.
-Kubernetes will continue to assign services to 10.96.0.0/12 (standard network setup by kubeadm).
+All our pods will get IP addresses in the range 10.32.0.0/12.
+Kubernetes will continue to assign services to 10.96.0.0/12 (standard service network setup by kubeadm).

 The mapping of externally visible service IP address/port to 10.96.0.0/12 to 10.32.0.0/12 is handled transparently by kubernetes+network add-on.